AstroKriel/LineIntegralConvolution/README.md

 from line_integral_convolutions import lic
 ```

 Inside this module, you will want to use the `compute_lic_with_postprocessing` function.
-See its documentation for more details on how to use it.
+See its documentation for more details on how to get the most out of it.

 ### Option 2: Clone the repository (for development)